 The short answer

 Christ's flipping of tables in the Temple happened because the Jews had turned the Temple away from its original purpose.
-In this way, flipping the tables was a prophetic act predicting the Jewish Temple's destruction, with Christ's own body taking its place.
-Christ's body was also destroyed, but rose from dead three days later as the new "temple", the new way for us to have connection to God.
+Flipping the tables was a prophetic act predicting the Jewish Temple's destruction, with Christ's own body taking its place.
+Christ's body was also destroyed, but rose from dead three days later as the new temple, the new way for us to have connection to God.

-Whether you’re a Christian or not, it’s an indisputable fact that Jesus is the number one most influential person to ever live.
-One easy way to measure this is to measure the number of books that have been written that are based on a particular figure.
+It’s an indisputable fact that Jesus is the most influential person to ever live.
+One easy way to measure is to count the number of books that have been written about a person.
 When you measure it that way, Jesus ranks very comfortably in the number-one spot (number two is, apparently, Abraham Lincoln).

-When you’re that popular, it’s easy for stereotypes to arise, and probably the most common one about Jesus is that he was an advocate for radical peace, tolerance, compassion, and so on (or even just as a “nice guy”).
-This is maybe why people are so fond of bringing up the story in the Gospels (three of them, at any rate) which describe Jesus going into the temple and flipping tables.
+When you’re that popular, it’s easy for stereotypes to arise, and probably the most common one about Jesus is that he was an advocate for radical peace, tolerance, compassion, and so on.
+For this reason, people are fond of bringing up the story in the Gospels about Jesus going into the temple and flipping tables.
 It doesn’t fit into the stereotype of the peace-loving Jesus, and people capitalize on this supposed incongruence in all sorts of ways.
-Without getting too much into all the different possible interpretations, what can we say for certain as a baseline?
+Without getting into all the different possible interpretations, what can we say for certain about this story?

 Jesus and the money changers